james-atomic/boilerplate-web-sdk/README.md

 ```bash
 npm  start
 ```

-### Runtime Variables
-To include runtime variables, navigate to `src/components/singleCard.tsx` and modify the name of the given variable in `SDKConfiguration` to match what is configured in your Workbench and the value to equal what you would like displayed.

-If you do not want to include a runtime variable, you can remove the `onRunitimeVariablesRequested` parameter.

 ## Troubleshooting
 If you are not seeing any cards displayed, ensure the stream you sent your card to is linked to the stream container ID configured in the app.